mozola/PersonalHealthOrganizer/README.rst

 The next step will be to run tox command with is responsible for create virtual environment and run application on specific port.

+**Current features**

+- [x] Storage all informations about products and meals

+- [x] Ability to create and manage nutrition plans

+- [ ] Storage informations about exercices

+- [ ] Ability to create exercise plans

+- [X] After plan start user should recive information with shoppuing list

+- [] Status bar when user create a new plan

 **Bellow are presented screens from the program.**